eleemosynator/writeups/flare-on-6/12 - help/readme.md

 * Store the `packet_size` at the start of the allocated block.
 * Call `sub_1800028B0` to receive the remainder of the packet into the allocated block.
 * Then switch based on the long at offset 4 in the packet (`command_code`)
-* Once the packet is process, it closes the connection and exits the thread, hence each connection to 4444 is only ever used for a single command packet.
+* Once the packet is processed, the listener closes the connection and exits the thread, hence each connection to 4444 is only ever used for a single command packet.

 The `command_code` switch looks like this: